-In order to better inform the Legislature of the need for defender services at the local level OSPD has developed a research-based caseload assessment for each county.
+To better inform the Legislature of the need for defender services at the local level OSPD has developed a research-based caseload assessment for each county.
 Over the next five years OSPD will recommend caseload standards and report the defender needs in felony cases.
 Standards will also be developed for Youth Court as well as the state funded offices.
 These standards as well as performance standards for attorneys will assist policy makers in deciding the most efficient and effective method of delivery of indigent defense services.

 To accomplish this initiative OSPD will utilize the expanded data from clerks authorized in HB 585 (2014) and SB 2314 (2016) and assist local defenders in better collecting data in their offices.
+In the child welfare arena, we are utilizing data from Department of Child Protection Services.
+We are working with the AOC to gain access to MYCIDS data.
+Further development of this statutorily authorized program is hampered by the limited access to this data source.
+OSPD will be seeking legislative directive if necessary.
 OSPD has utilized volunteer and contract data analysis services.
 This function must become a staff position soon.